raspberrypilearning/butterfly-garden/en/step_4.md

 --- task ---

-Run the program again to Butterfly 3 is smaller and flying at the back of the the other butterflies.
+Click the green flag to check if Butterfly 3 is smaller and flying at the back of the the other butterflies.

 ![Butterfly 3](images/butterfly-small-step4.gif)